Research and Innovation Initiatives

 Developing automated finite element modeling techniques, adaptive analysis procedures, adaptive multi-scale solution techniques, and employing multiple-scale modeling and micro-mechanics via continuum and discrete approaches.

-Earthquake Engineering (Civil)
+Earthquake Engineering (Civil Engineering)

-Our research relies heavily on our world-class geotechnical centrifuge facility and a 1 g shaking table for structural system testing.
-The geotechnical centrifuge facility, fourth largest in the U.S. and among the 20 largest in the world, has in-flight 2-D shaking and robotic capabilities.
+Our research relies heavily on our world-class geotechnical centrifuge facility and a 1g shaking table for structural system testing.
+The geotechnical centrifuge facility, one of the largest in the U.S. and among the top 20 in the world, has in-flight 2-D shaking and robotic testing capabilities.
 Both the centrifuge and the shaking table are the major experimental components of CEES (Center for Earthquake Engineering Simulation), a School of Engineering Interdisciplinary Research Center (see Center for Earthquake Engineering Simulation).

-Geotechnical Engineering (Civil)
+Geotechnical Engineering (Civil Engineering)

-Transportation Engineering (Civil)
+Transportation Engineering (Civil Engineering)

-Pollutant Fate and Transport (Environmental)
+Pollutant Fate and Transport (Environmental Engineering)

-Research areas are assessment of pathogen loading and transport in water supplies and treatment systems, fate of hydrophobic organics in sediment, environmental chemistry of PAHs, molecular modeling in environmental chemistry, and structure activity relationships.
+Assessing pathogen loading and transport in water supplies and treatment systems, fate of hydrophobic organics in sediment, environmental chemistry of PAHs, molecular modeling in environmental chemistry, and structure activity relationships.

-Site Remediation and Bioremediation (Environmental)
+Site Remediation and Bioremediation (Environmental Engineering)